usergreen/free-backgrounds/README.md

 # free-backgrounds
 Nature photos for Desktop background/wallpaper

-Here are free photos for Desktop backgrounds.
+Here are lots of free photos for Desktop backgrounds.

 You can use them for free!